piskvorky/gensim/docs/_sources/tut2.txt

 >>> print corpus
 MmCorpus(9 documents, 12 features, 28 non-zero entries)

-In this tutorial, we will show how to transform documents from one vector representation into another.
+In this tutorial, I will show how to transform documents from one vector representation into another.
 This process serves two goals:

 1. To bring out hidden structure in the corpus, discover relationships between